 - There isn’t another option.
 It’s not as if I can say, I’m going to give that up.
 I don’t want to work 9-5 anymore for someone else.
 I want to be “master of my own destiny” and work how and when I want.

 There you have it.
-This is part one of my regular rant about finding a side hustle.
+This is part one of my regular rant about starting a side hustle.

 I’m hoping over the coming weeks and months that it will become more positive and not just a complete slog.
-Which it currently feels like.
+Which is currently feels like.

-Thanks for reading.
+Thanks for reading starting a side hustle.
 Would like to hear your thoughts.
 Phil